jackos/jackos.io/rust-kernel/rust-for-linux.md

 ## Virtualization

-You'll need to enable virtualization on your CPU in the bios, the steps to take are different depending on your motherboard and CPU.
-It may be called `SVM`, `AMD-V`, `Intel Virtualization` or something similar.
-Enable one of those options if you can find them, otherwise google something like `virtualization amd asus` or `virtualization intel gigabyte`
+You'll need to enable virtualization on your CPU in the bios, the steps to take are different depending on your motherboard and CPU, it may be called `SVM`, `AMD-V`, `Intel Virtualization` etc. Enable one of those options if you can find them, otherwise google something similar to `virtualization amd asus` or `virtualization intel gigabyte`

 ## Dependencies

-Choose an option below and follow the steps, beware the docker containers are over `6gb` so you may want to install everything natively if you have internet bandwidth limits.
-Alternatively you can create your own `Dockerfile` from the examples here:
+Choose an option below and follow the steps, the docker containers are over `6gb`, so you may want to install everything natively if you have internet bandwidth limits.
+Alternatively you can create your own `Dockerfile` from the [examples here](https://github.com/jackos/jackos.io/tree/main/rust-kernel/docker)

 <CodeGroup>